-Name:

-Signature:
+Name: Signature:

-Date:

-Organisation:
+Date: Organisation:

 Location:

-17 See Concern's Anti-Trafficking in Persons Policy - March 2018.

-18 Those employed by international staff to work in a Concern house (as cook, housekeeper, gardener, etc.), or who work for the international staff member or his/her accompanying dependants (as translator, driver, teacher, etc.), are also covered by this Code, despite the fact that they are not Concern staff.
+17 Those employed by international staff to work in a Concern house (as cook, housekeeper, gardener, etc.), or who work for the international staff member or his/her accompanying dependants (as translator, driver, teacher, etc.), are also covered by this Code, despite the fact that they are not Concern staff.
 Concern staff are responsible for informing anyone they employ about the content of the Concern Code of Conudct and its associated policies.